ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/Staking.md

-## Staking
+## Staking (miner owner)

 A participant needs one miner (SGX prover) and a certain amount of MXC staked in the Moonchain L1 staking contract.
 After the staking period, the participant can claim a reward.
-This staking transaction must be performed using their own wallet, which also serves as their identity.

 **[!!Request for Comment:]** A participant using two or more miners with a single wallet will not affect the reward.
 The advantage of having additional miners is that they can act as backups—if one miner goes down, the others can continue operating, preventing penalties.

+## Staking (without miner)

+For those who wish to participate without owning a miner, they can delegate their stake to a miner owner.
+This delegation results in the reward being split, with 20% going to the miner owner and 80% going to the staking participant.

+However, if a penalty is incurred, it will affect both the staking participant and the miner owner.
+Therefore, it is essential to choose a reliable miner owner when participating.

-## Staking Period
+## Staking Period (a Epoch)

 A staking period, known as an epoch, lasts for seven days and aligns with every Thursday at 00:00 UTC.
 Rewards are calculated based on the number of epochs the amount has been staked.